 Reporter Marnie MacLean of New England Cable News was on hand to document Mike’s visit to the Berman & Simmons law firm in Lewiston.

-Attorney Ben Gideon of Berman & Simmons represented Mike and his wife Tracey in a civil action against Frontier Communications and five other parties.
-Gideon discovered that the companies had failed to safeguard an electrical substation, and that Mike had nearly been killed because of their negligence.
+Berman & Simmons represented Mike and his wife Tracey in a civil action against Frontier Communications and five other parties.
+We discovered that the companies had failed to safeguard an electrical substation, and that Mike had nearly been killed because of their negligence.
 Earlier this year, a jury awarded $22.5 million to the Hemond family.
 It was the second largest jury award in Vermont history.

 “The lineman and the lawyer”

 Michael Hemond is a family man, an avid outdoorsman, a diehard Patriots fan and a beloved youth sports coach.
 He and his wife Tracey live with their four children in Richford, Vermont, a rural town near the Canadian border.

 When he’s wearing jeans, you might never realize that Mike is different.
 You wouldn’t see the two prosthetic legs.
 You certainly wouldn’t know about the jolt of electricity that coursed through his body eight years ago, changing his life forever.